akaAgar/png2wad/README.md

 ## Usage

 ### Using the command-line
-Syntax is: **PixelsOfDoom.exe SomeImage.png \[SomeOtherImage.png\] \[YetAnotherImage.png\]...**
+Syntax is: **PNG2WAD.exe SomeImage.png \[SomeOtherImage.png\] \[YetAnotherImage.png\]...**

 ### From the GUI
-Drag and drop one or more PNG files on **PixelsOfDoom.exe**
+Drag and drop one or more PNG files on **PNG2WAD.exe**

 ### Output

-Output file will always be generated in the directory where PixelsOfDoom.exe is located and will have a the name of the first PNG file with a wad extension.
+Output file will always be generated in the directory where PNG2WAD.exe is located and will have a the name of the first PNG file with a wad extension.
 For instance, if you create a file from SomePlace.png, SomeOtherPlace.png and AThirdPlace.png, the output file will be named SomePlace.wad.

 If Doom 1 format has been selected in Preferences.ini, first map will be named ExM1, then ExM2, etc (Where x is the number of the episode as defined in Preferences.ini).
 Maps beyond ExM9 will be ignored.
 If Doom 2 format has been selected in Prefrences.ini, first map will be named MAP01, then MAP02, MAP03, etc. Maps beyond MAP99 will be ignored.